This low carb Hatch Chile Rellenos Casserole has all the flavor of regular chile rellenos, but without the breading and frying.

 Repeat, ending with a layer of both cotija and cheddar cheeses on top layer.
 Beat eggs, salt and pepper in a bowl and pour over chiles and cheese.

-Bake at 425 degrees for 40 minutes, or until cheese is hot and bubbly.
+Cover with foil, and bake at 375 degrees for 35-40 minutes, or until cheese is hot and bubbly.

 How to freeze this Chile Rellenos Casserole?